zapier/visual-builder/docs/_partners/lifecycle-planning.md

 ---
-title: 1.
-Plan a Zapier Integration
+title: How to Build a Zapier Integration
 order: 1
 layout: post-toc
 redirect_from: /docs/